 Experimenting with Global Flavors

-Common Mistakes to Avoid When Cooking Scallops
+Big Mistakes to Avoid When Cooking Scallops

-Ignoring the Quality of the Scallops
+Disregarding the Quality of The Scallops

 Not Properly Thawing Frozen Scallops